GitHubNewbye/Command-Line-Dictionary/README.md

 ### Translate mode

-In the `translation mode` you will get a random word from dictionary untill you type `finish`.
+In the `translation mode` you will get a random word from dictionary until you type `finish`.
-After finishing you will the count of correct and incorrect answers:
+After, finishing you will the count of correct and incorrect answers:

 ```chatinput
 You got 1 points